 By Marika Sboros

-You’d think all doctors and dietitians would join Prof Tim Noakes and many others in welcoming robust new evidence showing that a simple dietary change really can reverse type 2 diabetes.
+Prof Tim Noakes has welcomed robust new evidence showing that simple dietary change really can reverse type 2 diabetes.

 In other words, evidence showing that diabetes doesn’t have to be chronic, progressive and degenerative.
 And that diabetics don’t have to face an increased risk of heart attack, blindness, limb loss and declining mental function.

 Physicians at the Virta Health company in the US have shown just that in a peer-reviewed study just published in Diabetes Review.
-Led by Virta medical director Dr Sarah Hallberg, it is a one-year trial showing that a low-carbohydrate, ketogenic diet puts 61% of patients with type 2 diabetes into remission.
+Led by Virta medical director Dr Sarah Hallberg, it is a one-year trial.
+It shows that a low-carbohydrate, ketogenic diet puts 61% of patients with type 2 diabetes into remission.

 That’s big.
-It shows that patients have a choice: to accept or not to accept conventional wisdom on diabetes.
-Yet many have been quick to attack the research and undermine its conclusions.
+Yet many experts have quickly attacked the study.
 Noakes has written a letter to a Cape newspaper (scroll down to read it below), explaining why the study really is a watershed.
 He looks at why it gives diabetics and their families renewed hope.

 And why, in essence, type 2 diabetes is “a condition of choice”.